Imagist-Shuo/UNMT-SPR/README.md

   - [fastText](https://github.com/facebookresearch/fastText) (to generate word embeddings)
   - [vecmap](https://github.com/artetxem/vecmap) (newest version, to generate cross-lingual embeddings)

 The test environment is Ubuntu 16.04 LTS with CUDA 9.0.
 You need to install all the dependencies listed above.
-The toughest ones may be Moses and Salm, so we also provide two scripts (_install_moses.sh_ and _install_salm.sh_) to help you simplify the installation.
+The toughest ones may be Moses and Salm, so we also provide two scripts (_scripts/install_moses.sh_ and _scripts/install_salm.sh_) to help you simplify the installation.

 ## Steps
 Clone the whole project into your local folder as "`~`\/UNMT-SPR" by default.
 In following instructions, we will take the translation systems between English and French as example. **By default**, Moses, fastText and vecmap are installed in "`~`/mosesdecoder", "`~`/fasttext" and "`~`/vecmap", which are noted by $MOSES_HOME, $FASTTEXT_HOME and $VECMAP_HOME respectively.